 And click on See more details for a detailed breakdown of the actions taken (or click on the Activity tab at the top of the screen):

-You can also check which owners haven’t completed their reviews so you can follow up with them if you need to.
+You can also filter all your groups on the Groups page to check which owners haven’t completed their reviews so you can follow up with them if you need to.

 And ShareGate Apricot logs every action taken during those reviews—so you can easily perform internal audits.

 Let’s say Emily Brown needs to share a content brief with Evan Fisher, a new freelancer she’s trying out.

 Because this is a trial assignment, Emily only wants to share the document with the content brief—she doesn’t want to invite Evan to join the marketing department’s team in Teams just yet.
 So, she goes to the marketing department’s SharePoint site, selects the file with the content brief, and clicks Share.